 Let me tell you, Canadians LOVE their hockey!
 You’d think it was a playoff game with how excited everyone was going into the game and how completely decked out they were in Flames gear.
 If you’re in town during a game, try to get tickets if it fits within your budget.

 As I quickly found out from talking to the locals, Calgary is the home of the Caesar drink.
 It was supposedly invented there, and they are very proud of that!
-The rumor is the restaurant manager at The Calgary Inn invented this drink in 1969 and it’s been a hit ever since.
+The rumor is the restaurant manager at The Calgary Inn created this drink in 1969, and it’s been a hit ever since.

 I’ve only had Bloody Marys in the past but was pleasantly surprised by how much lighter this tasted.
 There are many bars to choose from along Stephen Avenue that will be happy to serve you one.
 When you’re looking for what to do in Calgary in winter, take a break from the cold to step into a bar, have a Caesar, and watch local sports.